AndreaPontrandolfo/sheriff/README.md

 ## <a name="migration-guide"></a>♻ Migration guide

 1. Start by running the `create-sheriff-config` command and follow the advices that it prints in the console.
-2. If you are setting up `sheriff` in a already enstablished codebase, make sure that the only eslint config file present in the whole project is the `eslint.config.js`.
+2. If you are setting up `sheriff` in an already established codebase, make sure that the only eslint config file present in the whole project is the `eslint.config.js`.
-3. If you want to keep your existing custom rules on-top of `sheriff`, move them in the `eslint.config.js`, after the `sheriff` config array.
+3. If you want to keep your existing custom rules on-top of `sheriff`, move them to the `eslint.config.js`, after the `sheriff` config array.
 Refer to the [configuration instructions](#configuration).
 4. Make sure to uninstall all the packages that `sheriff` already incorporates out-of-the-box.
 [Here](#eslint-plugins) is the list.

 ## <a name="contributing"></a>🧡 Contributing